A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -affine Grassmannian and Hodge-Tate period map

 \subsection{Hodge-Tate period map in the PEL setup}

-Let $(B,\ast, V, (\cdot,\cdot),h)$ be a global PEL-datum satisfying assumption \ref{assumption}, and $G/\Q$, $\nu_h$, $E_0$, $E$ determined by it as in section 5.
+Let $(B,\ast, V, (\cdot,\cdot),h)$ be a global PEL-datum satisfying Assumption \ref{assumption}, and $G/\Q$, $\nu_h$, $E_0$, $E$ determined by it as in section 5.
 Fix an isomorphism $\C\cong \overline{\Q}_p$ over $E_0$, where $\overline{\Q}_p$ is an algebraic closure of $\Q_p$ containing $E$.
 Choose a maximal torus and a Borel $T\subset B\subset G_{\overline{\Q}_p}$.
 Let $\mu$ be a dominant cocharacter representing the $G(\overline{\Q}_p)$-conjugacy class of $\nu_h^{-1}$.

-We consider the $\Bdr^+$-affine Grassmannian $\Gr_G$ attached to the group $G_{\Q_p}$, considered as a locally spatial diamond over $\Spd E$.
+We consider the $\Bdr^+$-affine Grassmannian $\Gr_G$ attached to $G_{\Q_p}$.
 The conjugacy class $[\mu]$ determines a Schubert cell $\Gr_{G,\mu} \subset \Gr_{G,E}$.
-Since $\mu$ is minuscule it equals $\Gr_{G,\leq\mu}$ and is proper due to \cite[19.2.3]{Berkeley}.
-Here and later on, we will drop the subscript $\Q_p$ from $G_{\Q_p}$ when it is clear from the context that the situation is local at $p$. \begin{remark} Let $C/E$ be a complete algebraically closed non-archimedean field.
-Using theorem \ref{BTclassification} and a Bialynicki-Birula isomorphism \cite[19.4.2]{Berkeley}, we can interpret $\Spd C$-valued points of $\Gr_{G,\mu}$ as parametrizing $p$-divisible groups over $\CO_C$ with additional structures as follows:
+Since $\mu$ is minuscule it equals $\Gr_{G,\leq\mu}$ and is proper by \cite[Proposition 19.2.3]{Berkeley}.
+From now on, we drop the subscript $\Q_p$ from $G_{\Q_p}$ when it is clear from the context that the situation is local at $p$. \begin{remark} Let $C/E$ be a complete algebraically closed nonarchimedean field.
+Using Theorem \ref{BTclassification} and a Bialynicki-Birula isomorphism \cite[Proposition 19.4.2]{Berkeley}, we can interpret $\Spd C$-valued points of $\Gr_{G,\mu}$ as parametrizing $p$-divisible groups over $\CO_C$ with additional structures:

 Let $\Fl_{G,\mu}$ be the analytification of the partial flag variety $G/P_\mu$ over $E$, with $P_\mu$ being the maximal parabolic subgroup of $G$ such that for any $g\in P_\mu$, the limit